Openclipart: Openclipart 2.0

-The 3.0 website release incorporated allowed members to "favorite" clip art, and provided an image-editing feature that made image remixing significantly easier.
+Openclipart rebrand

 On April 15, 2013, Openclipart launched a new logo and updated their website design with a "scissors" logo.

 On March 12, 2014, Openclipart announced that Inkpad, an open-source drawing app for iPads, had released library integration to make the entire collection available to its users.

-Lockdown and attempts at mirroring the library
+Lockdown and DDoS attack

-On April 19, 2019, the site was taken offline by what was initially reported as a distributed denial-of-service attack (DDoS attack), though Jon Philips, one of the site's founders, appeared to be a victim of identity theft.
-All pages on OpenClipart were redirected to a page asking users to donate money "to support protection".
-The message was updated on December 25, 2019, with a statement that the site was being "gifted to the community" and that new files could once again be uploaded to the library.
+On April 19, 2019, the site was taken offline by what was initially reported as a distributed denial-of-service attack, though Jon Phillips, one of the site's founders, appeared to be a victim of identity theft.

-By scraping, most of the library was recovered and hosted on FreeSVG.org.
-A second mirror was established at FreeSVGClipArt.com.

-In early May 2020, the website's Twitter account announced that the search feature had been re-enabled.
+On May 3, 2019, a plan for bringing the site back online was announced to roll out common features with a new codebase.